Business, School of

 Knowing how to manage and interact with customers is a key component for business success.
 Today, customer needs are continuously evolving as well as how products and services are purchased and consumed.
 Understanding consumer behavior concepts allows firms to investigate consumption habits and make better informed managerial decisions.
 The goal of this course is to provide an introduction to various dimensions of consumer behavior, such as the consumer decision-making process, the influence of attitude towards the product, brand, and/or firm, and the impact of culture and subculture.
 Students will be exposed to how these dimensions are linked to consumers as individual, consumers as a market, and consumers as decision makers.
 Recommended background: None.
 This course will be offered 2014-2015 and in alternating years thereafter.

 Cat.
 I This course is based on the hypothesis that high performance firms depend on a sustainable pattern of new and innovative processes and products.
 Successful companies are examined in regard to their strategies for innovation and technology transfer.
 Technology alliances among industry, universities, and government are considered in order to increase the leverage of the individual firm.
 Benchmarking and commercialization from research to actualization is discussed through cases and examples.
 Recommended background: BUS 2070, FIN 2200, or OIE 2850.

-Cat.
-II Provides an understanding of the industrial marketing process and practices.
+Provides an understanding of the industrial marketing process and practices.
 It presents the latest concepts, tools and techniques for marketing complex products and services to industrial and institutional users.
 Topics include: product innovation strategies; purchasing management and buyer behavior; major intelligence; pricing strategies and tactics; developing markets for new industrial products; bid proposals; industrial distribution; managing the industrial sales force; marketing controls.
-This course will be offered in 2013-14 and in alternating years thereafter.

 OPERATIONS AND INDUSTRIAL ENGINEERING (OIE)